-on the CHA2DS2VASc scale
+according to the CHA2DS2VASc scale

 Oral anticoagulants

-One 'clinically significant small risk factor'
+One "clinically significant small risk factor"

-Oral anticoagulants or acetylsalicylic acid at a dose of 75 - 325 mg / day.
+Oral anticoagulants or acetylsalicylic acid at a dose of 75 – 325 mg/day.
 Oral coagulants have an advantage over acetylsalicylic acid.

 No risk factors